AlexandraRoko/AlexandraRoko.github.io/_pages/about.md

 ---
 Hello and welcome to my website!

-I am PhD Student in Computational Social Sciences/Analytical Sociology at the Institute for Analytical Sociology, Linköping University, Sweden.
+I'm a trained Social Data Scientist (@Oxford) and have a background in Public Policy (@Berlin), Physics (@Heidelberg) and Geography (@Heidelberg), too.
+Currently, I am doing my PhD studies in Computational Social Sciences/Analytical Sociology at the Institute for Analytical Sociology, Linköping University, Sweden.

 My past projects have combined different methods, such as natural language processing, social network analysis, and agent-based modelling, to study attention dynamics in the German parliament, how nations digitize over time, and how gender shapes online interaction.
 In my dissertation, I focus on the emergence and reproduction of occupational gender segregation --- using the amazing Swedish full-population register data and computational methods to get at the mechanisms that occupational sorting in the labour market.
 Furthermore, I have a project on scholary mobility and how a scholar's embedding ultimatly sturctures their opportunity space.